alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 For instance, in the AirBnB dataset, the ``users`` table has a foreign key reference to a table of world countries: ``users.country_destination`` references the ``countries.country_destination`` primary key column.
 Since the ``countries`` table doesn’t contain personal data, we can make it a vocabulary table.

-Besides manual edition, on SSG we can also customise the generation of ``ssg.py`` via a YAML file, typically named ``config.yaml``.
+Besides manually editing it, we can also customise the generation of ``ssg.py`` via a YAML file, typically named ``config.yaml``.
 We identify ``countries`` as a vocabulary table in our ``config.yaml`` file: